What Understanding Means in AI-Laden Astronomy

 The hype surrounding AI in science is not difficult to find.
 What is harder to locate is sustained, rigorous reflection on what AI actually changes about how we generate knowledge.
 In the rush to deploy ever more powerful models, the scientific community often treats AI integration as a purely engineering challenge—a matter of optimizing workflows and accelerating outputs.
 Yet beneath these practical concerns lie deeper questions that cannot be resolved by better algorithms alone.
 What does it mean to understand a phenomenon?
 What amounts to genuine discovery, and how does AI facilitate it beyond producing mere predictions?
 How should the community evaluate scientific contributions in an era where much of the labour can be automated?

 Philosophers and historians of science have long grappled with these questions, yet they are often left out of mainstream discussions about AI in research, as if the transformation were purely a matter for engineers to optimize and scientists to exploit.
 This is a missed opportunity.
-Philosophy offers astronomy three things: conceptual engineering (what do we mean by `understanding'?), critical examination of assumptions (why do we believe data from the real world is privileged?), and frameworks for abstraction (how do AI's roles differ across subfields?).
+Philosophy offers astronomy three things: conceptual engineering (What do we mean by `understanding'?), critical examination of assumptions (Why do we believe data from the real world is privileged?), and frameworks for abstraction (How do AI's roles differ across subfields?).
 These are not luxuries.
 They are essential tools for navigating a transformation already underway.

-To foster this dialogue, we recently convened an interdisciplinary workshop—`Philosophy Sees the Algorithm'\footnote{The workshop was held December 11--12, 2025 at The Ohio State University.
-It was organized by Siyu Yao, Yuan-Sen Ting, and Andr\'e Curtis-Trudel.
-See \url{https://tingyuansen.github.io/Philosophy_in_AI_Based_Science/}.}—bringing together astronomers, philosophers, computer scientists, and social scientists.
-The idea of understanding emerged as the center of various questions and dialogues: the understanding of science, in science, and with science.
+To foster this dialogue, we recently convened an interdisciplinary workshop---``Philosophy Sees the Algorithm''---assembling astronomers, philosophers, computer scientists, and social scientists.
+The workshop, organized by Siyu Yao, Yuan-Sen Ting, and Andr\'e Curtis-Trudel, was held on 11--12 December 2025 at The Ohio State University (see \url{https://tingyuansen.github.io/Philosophy_in_AI_Based_Science/}).
+The idea of understanding emerged as the centre of various questions and dialogues: the understanding of science, in science, and with science.
 What follows draws on those conversations, but the questions belong to everyone navigating this transformation.

-\section{The Productivity Revolution and Its Discontents}
+\section{The productivity revolution and its discontents}

 Productivity gains from AI are real and accelerating.
 Complex statistical analyses that once required months can now be completed in days.
 This acceleration shows no sign of stopping, and its reach is growing wider.
 The implications extend beyond efficiency.
 When coding, mathematical derivation, and literature synthesis can be substantially automated, we must ask: what remains distinctively human about astronomical research?